EneaDim/Digital-Design-Flow-for-FPGA/README.md

 ## Synthesys

 The synthesis is done using YOSYS.
-A popular synthesys tool for FPGAs.
+A popular synthesys tool for FPGAs.<br/>
+**Steps:**
+1. Read files
+2. Set TOP module
+3. Translate Process Blocks / Always Blocks
+4. Detect and optimize FSM (Not used actually, but necessary for further implementation)
+5. Covert design into logical netlist with *techmap*
+6. Mapping to internal cell library with *abc*
+7. Synthetize for ice-40 FPGAs

 ## Place&Route